Hayti, South Dakota

-Hayti (pronounced "HAY-tie") is a town in and county seat of Hamlin County, South Dakota, United States.
+Hayti (pronounced "HAY-tie") is a town in and the county seat of Hamlin County, South Dakota, United States.
 The population was 393 at the 2020 census.
 It is part of the Watertown, South Dakota Micropolitan Statistical Area.
 It is the county seat of Hamlin County.

 According to tradition, the name is derived from the practice of tying bundles of hay to be burned on the prairie, hence the name Hay-tie.

 History

 Hayti was platted in 1907 when the South Dakota Central Railway was built through the area.
 The town won an election to become the county seat in 1910, taking the title from Castlewood; however, Castlewood sued to keep the county seat and won the case.
 In 1914, a second election gave Hayti the county seat for good.